CSUFresno-UnmannedSystemsResearchTeam/UTM-Software_atlas/apps/atlas/README.md

 ## Overview

-ATLAS is the primary Ground Control Station (GCS) application that operators use to:
+ATLAS is the primary application that operators use to:
 - Monitor and control up to 25 autonomous drones simultaneously
-- Plan and execute search and rescue missions
+- Plan and execute missions
 - Manage geofencing and airspace restrictions
 - Process alerts and confirmations from drones
 - Display live video feeds and telemetry data